acrolinx/acrolinx-sidebar-demo/README.md

 ## Setting up the Sidebar Example

-### using nodejs and grunt-cli

-1. Make sure that git is in your PATH variable.
-You can verify that running

-    ```
-    git
-    ```

-    in your console.
-If the command wasn't found, git is not in in your system's PATH variable.
+### Run the examples in a locally in a web browser

-2. After check out, make sure, that you have installed nodejs (which includes npm).
+1. Make sure, that you have installed nodejs (which includes npm).

-3. Install grunt-cli with

-    ```
-    npm install -g grunt-cli
-    ```

-4. In your console navigate into the projects root folder and install all required node modules with:
+2. In your console navigate into the projects root folder and install all required node modules with:

     ```
         npm install